Calorie-App/Calorie-App/README_Milestone2.md

       - [X] The user is asked "What is your calorie intake goal for today?".
       - [X] Functionality implemented where user is not able to change the calorie goal.
 The calorie goal value is set to user's initial input and remains constant.
       - [X] Functionality implemented to allow user to keep on adding food to the list until the calorie goal is reached.
+      - [X] Functionality implemented to keep calorie count as food is added
+      - [X] Toast displays message "Food can't be added since the calorie goal has been reached" once calorie goal is reached.
       - [X] Section for the user to type the food he/she desires as well as a Search button to search for the desired food.
 - [X] 2+ Videos/GIFs of build progress
+  Notes: Please download the GIFs.
+The file size is too big to view on GitHub itself.
     - UI Building Process (attached below)
     - Food Class Building Process (attached below)

-- [ ] Our 🎥 Demo Video
+- [X] Our 🎥 Demo Video
-    - [ ] We have also added the Demo Video Link to the Group Info Form on the course portal.
+    - [X] We have also added the Demo Video Link to the Group Info Form on the course portal.
+    - [X] PowerPoint: We've also created a PowerPoint for CalorieCalc

 The following EXTRA features are implemented:
 - [X] List anything else that you added to improve your submission!